-Eosinophils are a type of white blood cell Overview of White Blood Cell Disorders White blood cells (leukocytes) are an important part of the body’s defense against infectious organisms and foreign substances (the immune system).
+Eosinophils are a type of white blood cell Overview of White Blood Cell Disorders White blood cells (leukocytes) are an important part of the body’s defense against infectious organisms and foreign substances ( the immune system).
 To defend the body adequately, a sufficient... read more that play an important role in the body's response to allergic reactions Overview of Allergic Reactions Allergic reactions (hypersensitivity reactions) are inappropriate responses of the immune system to a normally harmless substance.
-Usually, allergies make people sneeze; the eyes water and itch... read more , asthma Asthma Asthma is a condition in which the airways narrow—usually reversibly—in response to certain stimuli.
+Usually, allergies cause sneezing, watery and itchy eyes, a... read more , asthma Asthma Asthma is a condition in which the airways narrow—usually reversibly—in response to certain stimuli.
 Coughing, wheezing, and shortness of breath that occur in response to specific triggers are... read more , and infection with parasites Overview of Parasitic Infections A parasite is an organism that lives on or inside another organism (the host) and benefits (for example, by getting nutrients) from the host at the host's expense.
 Although this definition actually... read more .
 These cells have a role in the protective immunity against certain parasites but also contribute to the inflammation that occurs in allergic disorders.

 Sometimes, eosinophils cause inflammation in certain organs that results in symptoms.